isomerpages/moe-peihwaprespri/_sls/FAQ  (Annex B).md

 Email: [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com)

-Operating Hours
+Operating Hours  <br>
-Mondays ― Fridays: 9:00 am ― 9:00 pm
+Mondays ― Fridays: 9:00 am ― 9:00 pm  <br>
-Saturdays: 9:00 am ― 3:00 pm
+Saturdays: 9:00 am ― 3:00 pm  <br>
-\*Closed on Sundays & Public Holidays
+*Closed on Sundays & Public Holidays

 Alternatively, you may approach your school’s SLS administrators to unlock your accounts.

+**Q4 : I used the “Password Reset Link** **Method” but I cannot find my password reset email.
+What can I do?**

+If you cannot see the email in your inbox, it may be in the spam or junk email folder.

+_Note: The URL in the email will expire within 20 minutes.
+If the URL has expired, go to the login page and select "Forgot Password" to try again._

+**Q5 : What are the Operating System and Browser Requirements for SLS?**

+The following are the recommended operating systems:

+* Windows laptop/desktop with Microsoft Windows 7 SP1 and later

+* Apple laptop/desktop with Mac OS X 10.9 and later

+* iPad with iOS 8 and later

+* Android tablet with Android 5 and later

+SLS is accessible through the latest internet browsers (minimum: Internet Explorer 11, Google Chrome 51, FireFox 51 or Safari 7.1).

+**Q6 : Can SLS run on mobile phones?**

+You can access SLS from internet browsers installed on your mobile phones or equivalent devices.
+However, the system is currently not optimised for use on these devices.